alan-turing-institute/ati_tm/topic_model_blog.md

 Especially if you do not know much about the text data to begin with.
 It gave us a tool for making quick comparisons between Turing fellows and learning something about the Institute.
 However, one feature of the dataset was that the first few topics always came out as very broad and large.
-For example, there is a wide variety of research that falls under the topic *Social and Applied Data Science* that a human would want to unpack.
+For example, there is a wide variety of research that falls under the topic *Social and Applied Data Science* that one might want to unpack.
 Further, this entire exercise is only ever backward looking.
 The key motivation behind an Institute such as the Turing is to promote new, interdisciplinary research in a still very young research field.
-Clearly, none of that is captured in the current analysis.
+Clearly, not much of that is captured in the current analysis.
 The really interesting exercise will be repeating this once the Institute has been around for at least 5 years.
 Then we should be able to say what *Data Science the Turing way* really is.

 All of the code to reproduce this work can be found on [GitHub](https://github.com/alan-turing-institute/ati_tm).

+*By Radka Jersakova*